 - Aquashow Park – spend the day at the wave pool and slide down the 32m free fall slide at the largest waterpark in Portugal.

+So I hope you will also consider visiting both towns.
 Let me know in the comments below if you will take a solo day trip to Vilamoura and Quarteira or have any questions about either town.

-You might also like these other posts on solo travel in Portugal:
+I have many posts on Portugal, and you might also like these other posts on solo travel in Portugal:

 Lisbon region posts